 How much you should have in your 401(k) at 30 isn’t a simple number that applies to everyone.
 Your savings goal depends on a number of factors, such as your anticipated retirement age, when you started saving, your rate of return, and so on.
 Many retirement experts recommend saving 10% to 15% of your salary in a tax-advantaged retirement plan.
 From there, compounding interest over a long period of time will multiply your earnings.
 The bottom line is to save as much as you comfortably can.

 Retirement planning starts with getting to know your spending habits and budget.
-If you’re not using a budget app yet, then a money tracker like SoFi Relay may be just what you need.
-Relay tracks all of your money in one place for free.
+If you’re not using a budget app yet, then a money tracker like SoFi Insights may be just what you need.
+Insights tracks all of your money in one place for free.
 You can track spending, get financial insights, and even monitor your credit right from your mobile device.

 What is the average 401(k) balance for a 35-year-old?